Table of Contents

-Having a plan to transition from this new normal to the next is going to be wildly important.
+Having a transition plan to transition is wildly important.

 What will happen with organizations that were hesitant or resistant to things like work from home and workforce flexibility?
 What about the companies that want an exit strategy from remote working?
 How will that be explained?
 It’s like telling employees “we trusted you when there was a pandemic, but now we want you back on site because we don’t trust this arrangement for the long haul.”

-The early consensus is that organizations weak or rigid in these areas are going to be exposed.
+The early consensus is organizations weak or rigid in these areas are going to be exposed.
 And not in a good way.
-After all (and let’s be honest), nine to five, that concept, that world is now officially non-existent.
+After all (and let’s be honest) the concept of an on-site nine to five job is pretty much over.
 Once we get out of this, employees are going to say, “hey I’ve been working from home for the last several weeks or months…why do I have to work on-site now?
-People leaders need to be prepared for that (and remember – those people leaders are in the same boat).
-If you don’t provide that flexibility, those options, it’s going to be harder to retain and recruit talent.
+People leaders need to be prepared for that (and remember–those people leaders are in the same boat).
+If you don’t provide that flexibility it’s going to be harder to retain and recruit talent.

 7. Do a Retrospective

-What are the programs or projects that have been on the back burner because you just didn’t have the time, that you can now prioritize?
+What programs or projects have been on the back burner because you just didn’t have the time and can now be prioritized?

 Lockdowns exploded.
 You reacted.
 Ask your organization, your employees, what went well and what didn’t?
 What could have been done differently?
 Do we want to continue doing the things that have gone well?
-This feedback will give you a little bit of an indication of where to spend time, effort and resources.
+This feedback will give you an indication of where to spend effort and resources.

-A retrospective is partly about what you’re doing now, but it’s also a future look at what our world, our organization is going to need a year from now.
+A retrospective is partly about what you’re doing now, but it’s also a future look at what our world and your organization is going to need a year from now.
 A future vision.
 Some companies may be able to “get by” with band-aid solutions.
 But what are the long-term strategies and resources to get there?

 So, let’s double down on communication.
-Let’s be open, transparent, tell people what’s going on, and be cognizant of the fact that any kind of secrecy threatens to erode trust.
+Let’s be open, transparent, tell people what’s going on, and recognize that any kind of secrecy threatens to erode trust.

 There’s mental stress that comes with being isolated.
 Let’s double down on engagement and well-being.